elixir-lang/elixir-lang.github.com/_posts/2022-10-05-my-future-with-elixir-set-theoretic-types.markdown

 The first step, the one we are currently working on, is to leverage the existing type information found in Elixir programs.
 As previously mentioned, [we write assertive code](https://dashbit.co/blog/writing-assertive-code-with-elixir) in Elixir, which means there is a lot of type information in patterns and guards.
 We want to lift this information and use it to type check existing codebases.
 The Erlang compiler already does so to improve performance within a single module and we want to eventually do so across modules and applications too.

-During this phase, Elixir developers won't have to change a single line of code to levarage the benefits of the type system.
+During this phase, Elixir developers won't have to change a single line of code to leverage the benefits of the type system.
 Of course, we will catch only part of existing bugs, but this will allows us to stress test, benchmark, and collect feedback from developers, making improvements behind the scenes (or even revert the whole thing if we believe it won't lead us where we expect).

 The next step is to introduce typed structs into the language, allowing struct types to propagate throughout the system, as you pattern match on structs throughout the codebase.
 In this stage we will introduce a new API for defining structs, yet to be discussed, and developers will have to use the new API to reap its benefits.